-I’m noticing more and more user-produced video content on the web these days.
-Many of these videos are badly lit, have poor sound, or the presenter appears uncomfortable or artificial.
-The danger of having these types of DIY web videos on your site is that they can diminish the user’s overall impression of your website, and your business.
+It’s becoming more common to see DIY web videos these days.
+But many of these videos are badly lit, have poor sound, or the presenter appears uncomfortable or artificial.
+So the danger of having these types of DIY web videos on your site is that they can diminish the user’s overall impression of your website, and your business.

-While in most cases you will get the best results by bringing in a professional video production company, there are some occasions when you want to create something quick and simple, and for a low budget.
+In most cases you will get the best results by bringing in a professional video production company.
+But here are some times when you want to create something quick and simple, and for a low budget.

 1. Pay attention to lighting

-Ensure that you make the most of the available lighting in the room.
-This may mean making sure that all of the lights in the room are switched on.
-If the room in which you are filming has large windows, try to sit facing the window.
-Avoid sitting behind a bright light source: if your camera is set to auto exposure you will appear very dark in the frame.
+Make sure that you make the most of the available lighting in the room.
+Like making sure that all of the lights in the room are switched on.
+And if the room in which you are filming has large windows, try to sit facing the window.
+And avoid sitting behind a bright light source.
+Because if your camera is set to auto exposure you will appear very dark in the frame.

 2. Frame the presenter correctly

 A common mistake is to frame the presenter with too much head room.
-As a rule of thumb, ensure that the eyes of the presenter are about two thirds of the way up the frame.
-If you have too much dead space above the head of the presenter it looks poorly composed, and psychologically diminishes the perceived authority of the presenter.
+You need ensure that the eyes of the presenter are about two thirds of the way up the frame.
+Because if you have too much dead space above the head of the presenter it looks poorly composed, and psychologically diminishes the perceived authority of the presenter.

 3. Bring the microphone as close to the sound source as possible